Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Resilient control design

-The MECC and the EMCC are in general not equal.
-In fact, one can show that the MECC is no less than the EMCC.
-Figure~\ref{fig_cut} illustrates the EMCC (0.75) and MECC (1) of the network in Figure~\ref{fig_network}, where the min-cuts are highlighted as solid arrows.
+where $\bar{\mathcal{Q}}:=\{\sum_{s\in\mathcal S}p_sQ_{se}|e\in\mathcal{E}\}$ and $\mathcal{Q}_s:=\{Q_{se}|e\in\mathcal{E}\}$.
+In general, the MECC and the EMCC are not equal.
+Noting that the MCC is concave with respect to link capacities \cite{como13i}, one can show that the MECC is never less than the EMCC by Jensen's inequality.
+For instance, consider the numerical example in Section~\ref{sub_exm1}; it is shown that the EMCC equals 0.75 and MECC equals 1 in Fig.~\ref{fig_cut}.

-Next, we investigate in which case there exist controls that attain EMCC/MECC.
-We show that i) for a network with observable disruption modes, there exists a mode-dependent control that attains the EMCC (Theorem~\ref{thm_observable}) and (ii) for a network with infinite link storage spaces, there exists an open-loop control that attains the MECC (Theorem~\ref{thm_infinite}).
-However, MECC might not be attainable in general cases.
-So we also design a closed-loop control with a guaranteed lower-bound (Theorem~\ref{thm_general}).

-For the mode-aware setting, we derive Theorem \ref{thm_observable} that is analogous to the classical max-flow min-cut theorem \cite{dantzig2003max}.
-It states that there exists a mode-dependent control that attains the minimum expected cut capacity.
-The control is given by